akankshhha/celestial-navigator/README.md

-Here lies description for celestial-navigator. ---
+Here lies description for celestial-navigator.

+Live link: master--tangerine-macaron-4bf694.netlify.app/navigate

+This web-app/website acts as a database for information of star wars.
+Modules implemented: Planets, Residents in each planet, Starships and Vehicles.

 # CelestialNavigator